-Upon completion of this offering, members of our senior management, directors and current beneficial owners of 5% or more of our ordinary shares and their respective affiliates will, in the aggregate, beneficially own approximately % of our outstanding ordinary shares, based on the number of ordinary shares outstanding as of September 30, 2017 and upon the closing of this offering.
+Upon completion of this offering, members of our senior management, directors and current beneficial owners of 5% or more of our ordinary shares and their respective affiliates will, in the aggregate, beneficially own approximately 65.0% of our outstanding ordinary shares, based on the number of ordinary shares outstanding as of April 30, 2018 and without giving effect to any purchases by these persons in this offering.
+In addition, certain of our principal shareholders and their affiliated entities have agreed to purchase an aggregate of 3,086,765 ADSs in this offering, which will increase the aggregate beneficial ownership percentage of our senior management, directors and current beneficial owners of 5% or more of our ordinary shares to approximately 72.9%.
 As a result, these persons, acting together, would be able to significantly influence all matters requiring shareholder approval, including the election and removal of directors, any merger, consolidation or sale of all or substantially all of our assets, or other significant corporate transactions.
 In addition, these persons, acting together, may have the ability to control the management and affairs of our company.
-Accordingly, this concentration of ownership may harm the market price of our ordinary shares by:
+Accordingly, this concentration of ownership may harm the market price of our ADSs by:

-- delaying, deferring, or preventing a change in control; - · entrenching our management and/or the board of directors; - impeding a merger, consolidation, takeover, or other business combination involving us; or - discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.
+- · delaying, deferring, or preventing a change in control; - · entrenching our management and/or the board of directors; - · impeding a merger, consolidation, takeover, or other business combination involving us; or

+· discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.